kevingstewart/acme-aio-lab/acme-aio-readme-dns-01.md

 <details>
   <summary>8.
 Poll the provider for validation status</summary>
   <br />
   A busy ACME provider may take some time to get to this validation, so the client should continue to poll the provider for status.
-To do that it makes a POST request to the same authorizations URL, passing in **protected** block, empty **payload** block, and the **signature** block.
+To do that it makes a POST request to the same authorizations URL, passing in "protected" block, empty "payload" block, and the "signature" block.
 Once the provider has had a chance to validate the challenge (query the DNS TXT record) it will return a response to the client's poll indicating a "valid" status.
   <br />

   ```